 - a star-shape vein pattern on your abdomen

-- those with HIV
+- have HIV

-- healthcare workers
+- work in healthcare

-The U.S. Preventative Services Task Force recommends screening for people at elevated risk and baby boomers, or adults born between 1945 and 1965.
+The U.S. Preventive Services Task Force recommends hepatitis C screening for people at elevated risk and adults born between 1945 and 1965.